ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab02.md

 &gt;&gt;&gt; pat.down()
 &gt;&gt;&gt; drawRectangle(pat, 60, 80)</pre>

+<p>Copy the drawRectangle function into the lab02.py file just below the last function you wrote in there.</p>
 <p>After playing with pat and the drawRectangle function for awhile, move on to Step 5.</p>

 <h3>Step 5: Write a function to draw a house</h3>